Żywiec

-Żywiec (/pl/) is a town on the River Soła in southern Poland, in Lesser Poland (Małopolska) with 31,194 inhabitants (2019).
+Żywiec (/pl/) is a town on the River Soła in southern Poland, with 31,194 inhabitants (2019).
 It is situated within the Silesian Voivodeship, near the Żywiec Lake and Żywiec Landscape Park, one of the eight protected areas in the voivodeship.
-Historically and culturally, the town is part of the Lesser Poland region and is the capital of the Żywiecczyzna region, which is ethnically part of the Goral Lands.
+Historically and culturally, the town is part of the Lesser Poland (Małopolska) region and is the capital of the Żywiecczyzna region, which is ethnically part of the Goral Lands.

 The asteroid 551231 Żywiec is named after the town.